Capillary/ecom-api-document/source/includes/_cart.md

 ## Get Cart Items

-Retrieves current cart items of a user.
+Retrieves cart items of the user based on the current session.